Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 480 km southwest of Alice Springs, Kata Tjuta resides in the same national park as Uluru, the Uluru-Kata Tjuta National Park which is jointly managed by Parks Australia and the Anangu people’ the traditional owners of the land.
 For more than 20,000 years the Anangu people have resided in this area, yet the sandstone domes that make up The Olgas are believed to be more than 500 million years old.

-Although you can visit both Uluru and Kata Tjuta in the same day, it’s recommended to set aside at least half a day to explore The Olgas sufficiently; where you can walk around the 7.4km walking tracks that go in between the domes and through creek beds.
+Although you can visit both Uluru and Kata Tjuta in the same day, it’s recommended to set aside at least half a day to explore The Olgas sufficiently.
+After a breathtaking sunrise experience, you can walk around the 7.4km walking tracks that go in between the domes and through creek beds.
 It’s best to end your day by taking in the ochre-coloured domes during sunset, when they gradually change colour and the clear skies are illuminated with millions of stars.

 Looking for the Territory with rugged cliffs, dry desert, and culture all grouped into one area?
 Then South Australia might be for you!
 The capital, Adelaide, is known as the “City of Churches”.
 You’ll find a dynamic mix of things to do around the entire area like vineyards and beaches.